 Having this time allows Oliver and myself to look for reflections, interesting angles and perspectives, use dramatic lighting, and create that GQ Magazine feel.
 It means we’ll be there at the right place and right time to catch the real-life shenanigans.

 My approach to photographing this portion of the day is ‘directed documentary’, meaning you will be going through your natural routine with only occasional direction from us when necessary.

 After the hour is over, we travel to the bride.
-We recommend 1.5-2 hours with her and the girls.
+We recommend 1.5 to 2 hours with her and the girls.
 From experience, this is where the timeline sometimes hits bumps.
 Most often, hair and makeup take longer than expected and our photography time gets reduced; not always, but often.

 I highly recommend that the bride get her hair and makeup done first.
-I often hear the misconception that the bride’s look will last longer through the night if done last, but whether it’s 5pm or 6pm, that hour is not going to make a difference.
-If we do run behind schedule, we can at least work with the bride, while another’s makeup is finished.
+I often hear the misconception that the bride’s look will last longer through the night if done last, but whether it’s 5pm or 6pm, that hour is not going to make a difference that late in the day, but it will when it cuts into the morning portion of our shooting time.
+If we do run behind schedule, we can at least work with the bride, while a bridesmaid's makeup is finished.

-Like the guys, we document the getting-ready portion with the bridal party, doing things like dressing the bride in her gown.
-Afterwards, we do some intimate portraits and have a little fun.
+Like the guys, we document the getting-ready portion with the bridal party, doing things like hanging out in robes, having Mimosas, and dressing the bride in her gown.
+Afterwards, we do some portraits and have a little fun.

-When we are finished, we head over to the church/venue to start getting ready for guest arrivals, introduce ourselves to the priest/officiant, and await the start of the ceremony.
+When we are finished, we head over to the church/venue to document guest arrivals, introduce ourselves to the priest/officiant, and await the start of the ceremony.

-In the case of same-sex weddings, we discuss with the couple who shoots first.
+In the case of same-sex weddings, we discuss with the couple who will be photographed first.
 There’s always someone who takes a little longer to primp and prep in the relationship.